 On this day, all the people look very happy. children, young and old enjoy this festival with gladness.
 It is celebrated in Mithila especially.
 According to mythology, Krishna was considered that be playful

 and naughty but at the same time, he was loveable as well.
 He was loveable because he did a good thing.
 He killed Kansa.
 So he was famous and We celebrated this festival.
 God Krishna was like we are.

 He was also a man.
 He used to do an amazing thing in Dawapar Yug due to he was called god.
 Krishna’s birthplace is Vrindavan.

 The Raslila of Vrindavan is very famous.
 God Krishna spent his early childhood years there.
 It is said that later on around the age of twenty-eight, Sri Krishna moved to Dwarka where he spent the majority of his life.
 He also spent some years in Mathura.

 These places Vrindavan, Dwarka, and Mathura are famous.
-Every year, Hindus religions come to worship god Krishna here.
+Every year, Hindu religions come to worship the god Krishna here.
 Hindus religions who are living abroad also celebrate this festival with great excitement and interest.

 Krishna Janmasthami, also known as Krishna Janmasthami or Gokul Ashtami.
 Janmasthami is one of the greatest and most sacred Hindu festivals that commemorate the birth of Lord Krishna.